UBCHREST/ablate/docs/content/development/InstallingPETSc.md

 ### Windows
 It is recommended that development on Windows uses the [Windows Subsystem for Linux 2 (WSL2)](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 1. Follow Microsoft's instructions for installing [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install-win10) and Ubuntu.
 1. Open the Ubuntu Terminal window.
-The news [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701?activetab=pivot:overviewtab) can be used to access Ubuntu.
+The [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701?activetab=pivot:overviewtab) can be used to access Ubuntu.
 1. Using the terminal, install the required prerequisites
     ```bash
     sudo apt-get update